 - At least 21 years old.

-Requests for release from this requirement or permission to live with relatives (other than parents) must be submitted to the Office of Student Programs
+Requests for release from this requirement or permission to live with relatives (other than parents) must be submitted to:

 After the freshman year, students who wish to continue living in residence halls may apply for university housing.
 Transfer students may request on-campus housing, but it is not guaranteed.